Last Updated on

 How did opium reach the Philippines?

 For the record, our pre-colonial ancestors are known to have no access to intoxicants other than native alcoholic beverages and masticatory preparations made of betel leaf (“buyo”), areca nut (“bunga”) or lime (“hapug”).
-At the dawn of 17th century, both the British East India Company and the competing Dutch East India Company were established.
+At the dawn of the 17th century, both the British East India Company and the competing Dutch East India Company were established.
 The two introduced opium to the Asian market, including the Philippines.

 In his paper for the Philippine Sociological Review, Professor Ricardo Zarco of University of the Philippines explains that the opium may have originated from two sources: “from the British into China and from there into Manila through Chinese merchants who frequented its ports; and from the Dutch through southern Philippine waters.”

-By 18th century, Augustinian historian Antonio Mozo discovered that early Visayan and Mindanaoan warriors didn’t exclusively use opium to get high.
+By the 18th century, Augustinian historian Antonio Mozo discovered that early Visayan and Mindanaoan warriors didn’t exclusively use opium to get high.
 For instance, a root crop, known in Kapampangan as “sugapa,” could provide even the meekest warrior with the reckless courage needed in war.

 As reported by Mozo, “he who eats it is made beside himself, and rendered so furious that while its effect lasts he cares not for dangers, nor even hesitates to rush into the midst of pikes and swords.”